UPDATED ON: MAY 06, 2026

 Shopify recently introduced JSON templates, which are lighter and faster than traditional Liquid templates.
 Themes using outdated Liquid structures may experience performance issues, especially on mobile devices.

-Common Theme-Related Speed Issues
+What are Common Theme-Related Speed Issues?

-Excessive JavaScript and CSS Files
+Do Excessive JavaScript and CSS Files Slow Down My Theme?

 Many themes come packed with features like animations, sliders, and pop-ups—each requiring its own JavaScript or CSS file.
 If these files aren’t minified or are loaded all at once, they can dramatically increase page load time.